hardikgupta9/My-Projects/Homework3.md

 #### Part (c)

-We first propose the following interactive terms in our proposed model in part(a):
+We first propose the following interactive terms in a new model using :cluster_rent, size, stories, renovated, class_a, class_b , green_rating, amenities, Precipitation and interaction variables as mentioned below.

 gr_clsa = gb$green_rating*gb$class_a